SyneRBI/SIRF-SuperBuild/README.md

 ## Install

+To compile and install SIRF with the SuperBuild:

-Create a directory for the SuperBuild, e.g. devel.
+ 1. create a directory for the SuperBuild, e.g. devel.
+ * issue the following commands

 ```bash
 mkdir devel